adam4321/react-markdown-previewer/README.md

 ![img](https://i.imgur.com/IENvKLW.png)

 This is a Git Markdown Previewer made with React

+Feel free to change the text in the box on the left and then watch the rendered changes on the right.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).